opennorth/represent-canada-data/README.md

 # Represent API: Data

 [Represent](https://represent.opennorth.ca/) is the open database of Canadian elected officials and electoral districts.
-It provides an [API](https://represent.opennorth.ca/api/) to boundary, representative, and postcode resources.
+It provides a [REST API](https://represent.opennorth.ca/api/) to boundary, representative, and postcode resources.

 This repository stores the digital boundary files for the database.
 The [represent-canada](https://github.com/opennorth/represent-canada) repository is what's running at [represent.opennorth.ca](https://represent.opennorth.ca/).